Subpopulation size 907 (95% CI: 548-1270) from 2010 and a declining trend.

 Status and delineation

-Research on polar bears in the southern Beaufort Sea (SB) subpopulation has been ongoing since 1967 (Amstrup et al. 1986, Stirling 2002).
-Radio-telemetry and mark-recapture studies through the 1980s indicated that polar bears in the region comprised a single subpopulation, with an eastern boundary between Paulatuk and Baillie Island, Northwest Territories, Canada, and a western boundary near Icy Cape, Alaska, USA (Amstrup et al. 1986, Amstrup and DeMaster 1988, Stirling et al. 1988).
-Analyses of more recent satellite relocations using probabilistic models indicate that, rather than exhibiting distinct boundaries, there are areas of overlap between the SB and adjacent subpopulations (Amstrup et al. 2004; Amstrup et al. 2005).
-At Barrow, Alaska, in the west, it is estimated that 50% of polar bears are from the SB subpopulation and 50% are from the Chukchi Sea (CS) subpopulation.
-At Tuktoyaktuk, Northwest Territories, Canada, in the east, there is a 50% probability of polar bears being either from the SB or the northern Beaufort Sea (NB) subpopulation.
-Based on this analysis, most polar bears in the vicinity of the current eastern boundary near Pearce Point, Northwest Territories, are probably members of the NB subpopulation.
-To address this issue, user groups, scientists and resource managers are discussing a western shift of the SB-NB boundary.
-One proposal has been to move it west to 133° W longitude (due north of Tuktoyaktuk, Northwest Territories, Canada) but a line further east is also under consideration.
+Radio-telemetry and mark-recapture studies through the 1980s indicated that polar bears in the region comprised a single subpopulation, with an eastern boundary between Paulatuk and Baillie Island, Northwest Territories (NWT), Canada, and a western boundary near Icy Cape, Alaska, USA (Amstrup et al. 1986, Amstrup and DeMaster 1988, Stirling et al. 1988).
+Analyses of relocations of polar bears carrying satellite radio collars using probabilistic models suggested that, rather than exhibiting distinct boundaries, there were areas of overlap between the SB and adjacent subpopulations (Amstrup et al. 2004b; Amstrup et al. 2005).
+The results of that study suggested that at Barrow, Alaska, in the west, 50% of polar bears were from the SB subpopulation and 50% were from the Chukchi Sea (CS) subpopulation, and that at Tuktoyaktuk, NWT, to the east, there was a 50% probability of polar bears being either from the SB or the northern Beaufort Sea (NB) subpopulation.
+To address the issue of overlapping boundaries, resource managers in Canada shifted the eastern boundary westward to 133° W longitude (due north of Tuktoyaktuk) in 2014.
 A similar boundary shift, or a change in the way harvest is allocated among subpopulations, may be required on the western side of the SB subpopulation where it borders the CS subpopulation (Amstrup et al. 2005).
-Sound management requires that current scientific information be used to define biologically relevant polar bear subpopulations.
-This presents an increasing challenge, as sea ice loss and increased variability in sea ice extent have the potential to affect polar bear movements and distribution, including the breakdown of historic subpopulation boundaries (Derocher et al. 2004).

 Amstrup, S. C. and DeMaster, D. P. 1988.
 Polar bear Ursus maritimus.
 Pp. 39-56 In Lentfer, J. W. (ed.).
 Selected Marine Mammals of Alaska: Species Accounts with Research and Management Recommendations.
 Marine Mammal Commission, Washington, DC, USA.